CrystalKnightCodes/swiftui-paging-tabs/README.md

 Original Medium article: [How to Create a SwiftUI Paging Tab View](https://medium.com/p/4587c19bcffb)

-Presentation hosted by the Xcoders at [Underdog Devs](https://www.underdogdevs.org) on 3/31/22 at Echelon Fitness in Orlando.
-(Link TBD)
+[Presentation](https://www.eventbrite.com/e/ud-xcoders-the-new-one-tickets-304190982417?aff=ebdsoporgprofile) hosted by the Xcoders at [Underdog Devs](https://www.underdogdevs.org) on 3/31/22 at Echelon Fitness in Orlando.